padix-key/kmer-article/article.typ

   caption: [
     Run time of #kmer decomposition using different methods.
     Decomposition was run on a sequence with length 1000.
-    The displayed run time includes also the consersion into sequence code.
+    The displayed run time includes also the conversion into sequence code.
     *naive*: Naive application of @equation_naive for each sequence position.
     *fast*: Application of @equation_decomposition.
     *bbhash*: Application of _BBhash_ @Limasset2017 @BBHashRust on each #kmer string.